03 Using R syntax

 ) is reached.
 All of these steps are only used

 The last phase of the training begins after the last fold.
 In the final training, the data set is split only into a training and validation set without a test set to provide the maximum amount of data for the best performance in final training.
+All configurations of the performance estimation phase are used in the final training phase.

 Since training a neural net is energy consuming,